 - Category: Prosumer / advanced consumer

-- Easy of use: Very easy, though menu can seem counter intuitive from time to time
+- Ease of use: Very easy, though menu can seem counter intuitive from time to time

 - Image stabilization / anti-shake: Yes, and very well implemented